mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 Dividing the lessons into chapters for the new recordings naturally meant a larger quantity of videos.
 If I reorder or delete a video later in the editing process, that would mean re-doing a bunch of intros and outros to keep the numbering and links correct.

 After watching Aaron Francis' course, I realized he never implies an ordering in his videos.
 I decided to remove the lesson numbers from my videos and avoid mentioning any order.
-When I reference something that's in another lesson, I just say, "I talk about that more in the Foo video," rather than saying "a later video."
+When I reference something that's in another lesson, I just say, "I talk about that more in the Foo video," rather than saying, "a later video."

 ### Buy three of the same shirt

 One of the tips from Aaron Francis' course is to keep a consistent look through every lesson.
-He wears a solid black t-shirt in all of his videos, and I though it was a nice touch.
+He wears a solid black T-shirt in all of his videos, and I thought it was a nice touch.

 I originally set aside a shirt that I'd change into before each recording session and remove afterwards.
 I figured that when I put on a shirt on a normal day, I wear it for about 14 hours before I put it in the laundry before bed.
 That meant I should be able to do about 14 one-hour recording sessions with the same shirt before I have to wash it.